Spring 2020 Incoming Students

 - Complete the Mandatory Student Training on Sexual Misconduct

 - There are two parts to the course.
 Part 1 should take you 60-90 minutes.
 Part 2 becomes available automatically 45 days after students complete Part 1.
+The deadline for completion in March 1.

 - Take the time to learn about the Office of the Ombuds